vinodhinic/arcexl-kafka/README.md

         * Note that our app does not care about order. whether price-1 and price-2 reached in the same order at consumer. but if order matters to you, note that even successful retries could mess with the order.
             * When you are sending msg-1 and msg-2, msg-2 succeeds but msg-1 is retried and eventually reaches broker - the order of message received at broker is msg-2, msg-1 eventhough you produced in order - msg-1, msg-2
             * What can you do to prevent this? you need retries but tell producer not to send msg-2 until it received ack for msg-1.
 This is controlled by `max.in.flight.requests`
         * So how to create an idempotent producer?
 Just set `enable.idempotence` to true at producer properties.

+            `To enable idempotence, the enable.idempotence configuration must be set to true.
+If set, the retries config will default to Integer.MAX_VALUE and the acks config will default to all.`

             * Producer is intelligent enough to place "idempotent request" - this could be attaching a unique id to messages it retries so that broker can know that it already received the message.
             ![idempotent-producer](/docs/idempotent-producer.png)
+        * What happens if the KafkaProducer has sent a message and it is persisted to Kafka broker but before the acknowledgement is received by the producer, the producer is killed?
+        Does it not duplicate if it is sent again after the restart?

+            I cannot explain it any better than [this](https://stackoverflow.com/a/57907663/2256618).
+Note that the strategy would be different if you had multiple producers.
+There is also an option of transactional producer.
+But for our usecase, to save throughput, the simplest thing you can do is to make consumer idempotent.
+Read on. you will get there.
     * With the acks involved for strong producer guarantees, don't you think we should batch messages at producers?
         * When multiple records are sent to the same partition, the producer will batch them together. `batch.size` controls the amount of memory in bytes (not messages!) that will be used for each batch.
         * `linger.ms` number of millis producer is willing to wait before sending a batch out - i.e. at the expense of adding a small delay, we are increasing the throughput of the producer.